tomphp/PhpBook/01-the-development-environment.md

 Different providers, such as VMWare, are available for use with Vagrant but I will be using VirtualBox.

-Also different configuration automation systems, such as Chef and Puppet, can be used with Vagrant.
+Also, different configuration automation systems, such as Chef and Puppet, can be used with Vagrant.
 I am choosing to use Ansible just because I prefer the syntax.